- Suitability of submission

 - I, the submitting author, declare that the text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 - A cover letter including at least three suggested referees is prepared and submitted separately.

 - A graphical abstract is prepared according to the instructions and submitted as a separate file.

 - Microsoft Word Journal template has been used for the preparation of the manuscript.

 Withdrawal of manuscript

-It is possible to withdraw your manuscript at any point before review process has finished.
-After it has been peer-reviewed, the withdrawal will not be possible.
+It is possible to withdraw your manuscript at any point before the review process has finished.
+After it has been peer-reviewed, withdrawal will not be possible.

 It is essential that all submitted manuscripts are of correct English grammar and syntax.
 We encourage non-native English speakers to ensure that their manuscripts are checked for English before submitting them for consideration.
-We suggest for this purpose your manuscript to be checked by an English fluent speaking colleague before submission.
-The manuscript with poor English will either be rejected or the authors will be charged with 250 € for copyediting service.
+We suggest for this purpose, your manuscript be checked by an English fluent speaking colleague before submission.
+The manuscript with poor English will either be rejected or the authors will be charged 250 € for copyediting service.

-The manuscripts ready for publishing will be sent to the corresponding author as formatted text in pdf file for proofreading.
+The manuscripts ready for publishing will be sent to the corresponding author as formatted text in a pdf file for proofreading.
 The proof corrections should be returned to the ADMET & DMPK Editorial Office within 2 working days.
 If not, the Office will consider that the authors agree with the content of the formatted manuscript.